Tech Sales Job Descriptions Explained

 3. Everything In-Between:

-Mid-market sales, which lean towards medium-sized businesses or small departments within large corporations, is the most common type of software selling.
-AE’s will usually have 2-5 meetings with 1-3 parties to close these deals, which require more patience than transactional selling but move faster than large enterprise deals.
+Mid-market sales, which lean towards medium-sized businesses or small departments within large corporations, are the most common type of software selling.
+AEs usually have 2-5 meetings with 1-3 parties to close these deals, which require more patience than transactional selling but move faster than large enterprise deals.

 4. Full Cycle Sales:

-Full cycle AE’s lack the support of SDR’s to book meetings and generate opportunities.
+Full cycle AE’s lack the support of SDRs to book meetings and generate opportunities.
 This means they must foster their client relationships from start to finish and focus a decent amount of time not on selling but on developing opportunities.
-On the other hand, pure Sales AE’s spend all day closing marketing and sales qualified leads without working on Business Development.
-You won’t become a Rainmaker in one day in this type of role.
+On the other hand, pure sales AEs spend all day closing marketing and sales qualified leads without working on business development.
+You won’t become a Rainmaker in this type of role in one day.
 Big deals take time to close, but they’re worth it!

 Account Executive (AE) Job Descriptions: Decoded